Sustainable Water Use in My Garden

 We have a gravel drive sloping down to the courtyard parking and a soakaway pit.
 This takes not only the water from a drive shared with our neighbours, but quite a lot of the roof run off from one of their houses (not ideal but it's always been like that and the alternative is it joining the highways drain).

-From here it is piped underground, collecting run off from our own house downpipes and discharges into a bioswale along the side of the garden (basically a shallow vegetated ditch) that carries water along its length, towards the river.
+From here it is piped underground, collecting run off from our own house downpipes and discharges into a bio-swale (basically a channel lined with vegetation) along the side of the garden that carries water along its length, towards the river.
 In reality, water from here never really reaches the river.
 The swale allows most of the water to infiltrate the ground below although, in times of heavy or persistent rain it can hold water until the ground becomes less saturated, with no ill effects.

 As part of the flood plain we do usually get persistent standing water at the end of the garden during the wetter, Winter months.
 Depending on the seasonal rainfall, this can rise up during periods of intense rain (and the fact that it tends to reach peak level some 24-48 hours after the main rain event would suggest this comes from rising river levels created by run off from the wider, surrounding area.